 Offering large airy rooms with exquisite furnishings, a dining room that once seated more than 500 people, and outside amenities that included a swimming pool, tennis courts, and croquet, among a beautiful landscape of flower gardens, winding boardwalks, and gazebos, the luxury of the hotel was unmatched at the time.

 Immediately, the well-to-do of the nation began to flock to the luxurious resort hotel as liveried footmen met them at the Frisco depot before transporting them to the inn.
-Once there, the guest could enjoy not only the healing waters of the spa but also a stable of 100 sleek-coated horses, tea dances in the afternoon, and elaborate parties every evening with a full in-house orchestra.
+Once there, the guest could enjoy the healing waters of the spa and a stable of 100 sleek-coated horses, tea dances in the afternoon, and elaborate parties every evening with a full in-house orchestra.

 However, the prosperity was not to last.
-After the turn of the century, people began to realize that the acclaimed “healing waters” didn’t have the curative powers that the hotel and the city were so known for.
+After the turn of the century, people realized that the acclaimed “healing waters” didn’t have the curative powers that the hotel and the city were known for.
 Little by little, people stopped coming to the beautiful resort.

-From 1908 to 1924, the building was utilized as the Crescent College and Conservatory for Young Women but continued as a resort during the summers.
+From 1908 to 1924, the building was utilized as the Crescent College and Conservatory for Young Women but continued as a summer resort.
 However, after operating for 16 years, the revenues from tuition and summer guests were not high enough to maintain the costs of running the large building, and the Women’s College closed.
 After sitting abandoned for the next six years, it briefly reopened as a junior college from 1930 to 1934.

 Baker was convicted to serve a four-year sentence in Leavenworth.
 The investigation revealed that over the years, Baker had defrauded cancer patients out of approximately $4,000,000.
 While no one died from Baker’s “cure,” the investigation showed that his treatments most likely hastened the death of those suffering from cancer when they didn’t receive effective forms of treatment.
 In 1944, Baker was released from Leavenworth and moved to Florida, where he lived comfortably until he died in 1958.